avinetworks/avi-helm-charts/README.md

 ## Parameters

 The following table lists the configurable parameters of the AKO chart and their default values.
+Please refer to this link for more details on each parameter.

 | **Parameter**                                   | **Description**                                         | **Default**                                                           |
 |---------------------------------------------|-----------------------------------------------------|-------------------------------------------------------------------|